LabeliaLabs/distributed-learning-contributivity/REFERENCES.md

   In the original approach, the server has to communicate with local clients at each iteration to update the global mixing parameter **λ**, which hinders its scalability due to communication cost.
 To cope with this issue, **DRFA** key technical contribution is a **randomized snapshotting schema**: **λ**, which controls the fraction of clients  to participate in the next training round, is only updated periodically.
-- The gap between two consecutive **λ** is called the synchronizatin gap **τ**, which is needs to be fine-tuned to guarantee fast convergence with minimal communication cost.
+- The gap between two consecutive **λ** is called the synchronizatin gap **τ**, which needs to be fine-tuned to guarantee fast convergence with minimal communication cost.
 - **The agnostic federated learning algorithm (AFL)** can be considered a special case of DRFA when **the synchronization gap**(number of local updates in each training round) = 1.

 ### Experiments and results: